jzheng7814/legal-case-app-prototype/README.md

 ## Platform Capabilities
 ### Document ingestion & caching
 - `GET /cases/{case_id}/documents` serves documents (-1 if demo documents, otherwise pulled from Clearinghouse).
-- Remote pulls are cached both in-memory and on disk (`backend/app/data/flat_db/case_documents.json`) so repeated loads are instant and survive process restarts.
+- Remote pulls are cached in-memory and persisted in PostgreSQL (`document_sets` + `document_set_documents`) so repeated loads are instant and survive process restarts.
 - The same endpoint prefetches LLM-derived checklists in the background and returns `checklist_status` (`pending`, `cached`, `fallback`) so the UI can reflect readiness.
 - The frontend document service gracefully falls back to static assets in `frontend/public/documents/` if the API is offline, and attorneys can inject ad‑hoc uploads from the home screen (files stay in memory on the client).